 - Step 2: Complete an online application or paper application (*Note: you will receive an application completion email once your application is complete)

-- Step 3: Have a licensed health care professional in your child’s endocrinologist’s office complete and fax the Camp Kudzu Health Form
+- Step 3: Have a licensed healthcare professional in your child’s endocrinologist’s office complete and fax the Camp Kudzu Health Form.
+Only for Summer Overnight Sessions, Sprouts Day Camp, Teen Retreat & Junior Retreat

-- Step 4: Once your child has been accepted into a session you will receive an acceptance email
+- Step 4: Once your child or family unit has been accepted into a session you will receive an acceptance email

-- Step 5: Three to four weeks before the session your child is enrolled in you will receive the Camp Guide with more specifics on that session of camp (*Note: for Summer Camp, Sprouts, & Teen Retreat you will need to fill out the Blood Glucose Log prior to camp)
+- Step 5: Three to four weeks before a session, you will receive a Camp Guide with more specifics on that session of camp (*Note: for Summer Camp, Sprouts, Teen Retreat, & Junior Retreat you will need to fill out the Blood Glucose Log prior to camp)

 Admission from waitlists depends on space availability by gender, age, session, and date of diagnosis.
 We have cancellations throughout the season and the quickest way to have your child moved off the waitlist is to make sure his/her application is completed in our system and ready to go.
 You will receive an email from Camp Kudzu confirming your waitlist status.
 Please note, campers on a waitlist are not required to pay the deposit.
 Should a spot become available, the deposit will be required once the camper is accepted into a session.